saagarjha/break/README.md

 * **watchOS extension:** Check your grades on the go
 * **Password protection:** Prevent others from viewing sensitive data
 * **Security:** Passwords are encrypted with AES to prevent malicious access
+* **Grade calculation:** Make changes to your assignments and see how they affect your grade

 ## Planned features
 * One-time login (Guest mode)